Sky360-Repository/simpletracker-ros2-ws/end-points.md

 ## Frames

-### sky360/frame/original/v1
+### sky360/camera/frame/original/v1
 Message end point for the publishing of the original frame received from OpenCV

+## Tracker

+### sky360/tracker

+### sky360/tracker/frame/masked/v1
+Message end point for the publishing of the original frame with a mask applied

-### sky360/frame/annotated/v1
+### sky360/tracker/frame/annotated/v1
 Message end point for the publishing of the annotated frame

-### sky360/frame/grey/v1
+### sky360/tracker/frame/grey/v1
 Message end point for the publishing of the grey frame

-### sky360/frame/masked_background/v1
+### sky360/tracker/frame/masked_background/v1
 Message end point for the publishing of the masked_background frame

-### sky360/frame/optical_flow/v1
+### sky360/tracker/frame/optical_flow/v1
 Message end point for the publishing of the optical_flow frame

-### sky360/frame/original/scaled/v1
-Message end point for the publishing of a scaled version of the original frame received from OpenCV **Note** This will be deleted as its a temporary test message end point.
-If resizing is done, it will be done at source level accross all frames.

-## Tracker

-### sky360/tracker

 ## Tracks